Julia264/money-leads-video-generator/README.md

-# Money Leads Video Generator 🎥✨
+# Money Leads Video Generator

-## 📂 Folder Structure
+## Folder Structure

 ```
 money-leads-video-generator/
 ├── app.py                # Flask web app for generating animated videos
 ├── extract_frames.py      # Script to extract frames from videos into folders
 ├── train_lora.py          # Script to train AnimateDiff model with LoRA fine-tuning
-├── datasets/              # Folder containing videos (and extracted frames)
-│   └── الحركات/             # Arabic-labeled folders with extracted frames
-├── models/                # Folder to save pre-trained models and fine-tuned models
-│   └── mm_sd_v14.ckpt      # Base model checkpoint
-│   └── mm_sd_v15.ckpt      # Motion module checkpoint
-├── static/                # Folder for frontend files (HTML, CSS if needed)
+├── static/                # Folder for frontend files (HTML, CSS )
 ```

 ---

-## ⚙️ How It Works
+##  How It Works

 - **Extract Frames:**
-  - Run `extract_frames.py` to split each video into individual frame images.
+  - Run `extract_frames.py` to split each video into individual frame images based on the propmts.

 - **Train LoRA Model:**
   - Run `train_lora.py` to fine-tune the AnimateDiff model using the extracted frames.

 - **Generate Videos:**
-  - Use `app.py` to run a Flask web server where you upload an image and choose an action (like clap, wave, thumbs up) to generate a video.
+  - Use `app.py` to run a Flask web server where you upload an image and choose an action to generate a video.

 ---